 - Location: 48510 Highway One, Big Sur, CA 93920

 If you are driving along the Big Sur coastline on Highway 1, then you will not miss Nepenthe.
 It is south of Pfieffer Beach and the state park; there are signs as you approach it.
 There is parking in the small lot about halfway up the hill and overflow parking along the road if it is full.
-Nepenthe is a popular spot so expect it to be full on weekends.
+Nepenthe is a popular spot, so expect it to be full on the weekends.

-From the parking lot, you will see the Pheonix shop which sells all sorts of trinkets ranging from jewelry and art to toys and plants.
+From the parking lot, you will see the Pheonix shop, which sells all sorts of trinkets ranging from jewelry and art to toys and plants.
 I would recommend checking in first and then if there is a wait walk around the shop a little bit.

 Walking up to Nepenthe is along a shaded cement path with stairs.
-It is beautiful, and there are fun spots along the way like the old telephone booth.
+It is beautiful, and there are fun spots along the way, like the old telephone booth.

-Getting to the top will give you the first look at the amazing view you have from this vantage point.
+Getting to the top will give you your first look at the amazing view you have from this vantage point.
 I would recommend trying to get an outside seat along the long counter that overlooks the coast as these are the best spots for sure, but you may have to wait.
 The inside seating is great as well if you choose that.